placetopay/woocommerce-gateway-placetopay/README.md

 You should add/chage translations in .po files from *languages* directory after, you need covert this in .mo files to replace current files (languages(*.mo)
 > If don't convertion, cannot see any changes

+## WP_DEBUG

+To be able to see the location of the probe and the notification url, it is necessary to set wp_debug to true, this variable is found in wp_config.php